PDF Viewer

 Overview

 The Avonni PDF Viewer component allows you to embed and display PDF documents directly within your Dynamic Components on Salesforce Lightning Pages.
-This provides a seamless way for users to view PDF content, such as invoices, contracts, reports, or guides, without needing to download the file or navigate to a separate application.
+This provides a seamless way for users to view PDF content —such as invoices, contracts, reports, or guides —without downloading the file or opening a separate application.

 Key features include: